wagerfield/onno/docs/features.md

 Styled System ships with a comprehensive set of render functions.
 Onno builds on these to provide a more complete set that covers the majority of commonly used CSS properties.
 More can be added in time with demand, so please [submit a feature request][onno-issues] if you require a render function that is not implemented yet.

-[Onno's render functions](render-functions.md) have been organised across a number of [source files][onno-src] to facilitate maintenance and include many useful composed render functions.
+[Onno's render functions](render-functions.md) have been organised across a number of [source files][onno-renderers] to facilitate maintenance and include many useful composed render functions.
 In addition to this, each render function included with onno provides a prop `alias` to facilitate _rapid UI development_ once you become familiar with them.
 Having said that, aliases should be used at your own discretion since their terse benefits come at the sacrifice of self-documentation and readability for anyone who is not familiar with them.

 ### Strict naming conventions